asimwe1/rust_chatapp/site/guide/5-responses.md

 The `Stream` type deserves special attention.
 When a large amount of data needs to be sent to the client, it is better to stream the data to the client to avoid consuming large amounts of memory.
 Rocket provides the [`Stream`] type, making this easy.
-The `Stream` type can be created from any `Read` type.
+The `Stream` type can be created from any `AsyncRead` type.
 For example, to stream from a local Unix stream, we might write:

 ```rust
 # #[macro_use] extern crate rocket;